engr-julia/Repo_DecoratorPattern/README.md

 - The UpSave account offers the highest interest rate of **4.0%**.
   Benefits: **Standard Savings Account + "With Insurance"**

-You must develop a **Decorator Pattern** following the UML diagram provided.
+A **Decorator Pattern** must be implemented following the UML diagram.
-`Cimb.java` must NOT be modified except for inserting a package name.
+`Cimb.java` must NOT be modified except the package name.

-The system must display:

-- Account information
-- Account type
-- Interest rate
-- New balance with interest
-- Benefits

 ---

-Benefits: Standard Savings Account, With Insurance
+## Program Output